 In October 2010, ANZ received the final approval from the Reserve Bank of India ('RBI') to open a branch in Mumbai to carry out banking business.
 The Bank commenced its banking business in India from 2 June, 2011.
-The Bank has only one branch in India as on 31 March 2012.
+The Bank has only one branch in India as on 31 March 2013.

 Disclosures made hereunder are in accordance with Prudential Guidelines on Capital Adequacy and Market Discipline - New Capital Adequacy Framework (NCAF) - Market Discipline (Pillar 3).
-Since this is first year of India Operations, no comparative data has been provided.